kassisol/hbm/docs/installation/linux/el.md

 ---
+title: "Installation on Enterprise Linux"
-description: Instructions for installing Docker on CentOS.
+description: "Instructions for installing HBM on Enterprise Linux"
-keywords:
-  - HBM, HBM documentation, requirements, linux, centos
+keywords: [ "HBM", "documentation", "requirements", "linux", "centos" ]
+date: "2017-01-27"
 menu:
   main:
     parent: hbm_linux
     weight: -4
-title: Installation on Enterprise Linux
 ---

-# EL
-***

 HBM runs on EL.
 An installation on other binary compatible EL7 distributions such as CentOS, RHEL, Scientific Linux might succeed, but Harbormaster does not test